shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 Tags: self-hosting, decentralization
 Slug: 5-reasons-to-self-host
 Author: Christoph Witzany
 Summary: Giants do not care about you.
-That's why you should stay away from them
+That's why you should stay away from them.

 ## 1. Giants Sell You Out